1. What are coronaviruses?

 At this point, there is too little data available to say with certainty how severe COVID-19 is but preliminary findings indicate that it is less fatal than SARS coronavirus.

 If your doctor believes there is a need for a laboratory test for SARS-CoV-2/ COVID-19, he/she will inform you of the procedure to follow and advise which laboratory can perform the test.
 Several laboratories in Europe can process SARS-CoV-2 samples.Please turn to your doctor or health authorities for further, more detailed information.

 6. Is it safe to fly?
 Is the plane cabin air clean?

-The air inside modern airplanes is as clean as in hospital operating rooms, as the air is changed many times through high-efficiency particulate air filters (HEPA filters)that remove 99.97%of airborne viruses and bacteria, according to the International Air Transport Association.
+The air inside modern airplanes is filtered to the same standard as in hospital operating rooms, as the air is changed many times through high-efficiency particulate air filters (HEPA filters) that remove 99.97% of airborne viruses and bacteria, according to the International Air Transport Association.
 However, passengers might beat risk when there is a sick person on board, especially when the person is seated close to them.
 Transmission is also possible through objects such as toilet door handles that the sick person has touched.
 The best thing to do in a plane cabin is to practice proper hand hygiene and coughing etiquette, and to keep a distance from people who are coughing or have other respiratory symptoms.

 7. What does cough etiquette mean?

 Cough etiquette, or respiratory hygiene, is a measure taken to reduce person-to-person transmission of infected droplets.
 Individuals should distance themselves, cover their mouth and nose with a tissue when coughing and sneezing.
 It is important that tissues are disposed of correctly (in nearest waste bin) after use and that hands are washed immediately with soap and water or alcohol based hand sanitizer (containing 60-85% alcohol).

 8. Will I catch the virus if I go near an infected person who does not have any symptoms?